so they are not used at the lodge.

 Caribbean, North AmericaSet on the luscious island of Dominica, Jungle Bay offers adventure and relaxation equally.
 This resort is surrounded by panoramic views of rugged beaches that are sure to take your breath away.1-leaf status

 Brazil, South AmericaCristalino Lodge is perfect for those seeking both adventure and privacy.
 Expect to witness some rare and unique wildlife.
-The lodge is part of National Geographics world's best ecolodges.1-leaf status
+Part of National Geographics world's best ecolodges, this is not to be missed.1-leaf status

 Spain, EuropeA boutique hotel, La Almunia del Valle is a great place to stay.
 Located in Sierra Nevada, one of Spain’s most beautiful National Parks.
 A quiet and relaxing spot, just an hour's drive from the Mediterranean beaches.1-leaf status